AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python.md

 *There's one line missing that I'll mention in the next section.
 It's not going to complicate things at all.

-{% include linkedHeading.html heading="2.
-Checking if a Word Exists in a Trie" level=2 %}
+## 2. Checking if a Word Exists in a Trie

 This operation proceeds in a manner similar to insert, except we're not creating new nodes.